grpc/proposal/A51-custom-backend-metrics.md

 Meanwhile, the server registers an OOB streaming service to emit the metrics.

 #### The Server API
-We will provide a builtin implementation of `OpenRCAService` streaming service defined by ORCA in each supported language.
+We will provide a builtin implementation of [xds.service.orca.v3.OpenRCAService](https://github.com/cncf/xds/blob/eded343319d09f30032952beda9840bbd3dcf7ac/xds/service/orca/v3/orca.proto#L27) streaming service defined by ORCA in each supported language.
-The `OrcaServiceImpl` holds the utilization metrics data in key/value pairs using a map.
+The implementation service holds the utilization metrics data in key/value pairs using a map.
 We will expose set-style APIs for user's server applications to update the metrics data, pseudo-code as follows:

 ```